 Marilyn Monroe once said, “If you can make a woman laugh, you can make her do anything.”
-Take her advice and win over your woman (or man) at one of the city’s vibrant comedy clubs.
+Why not take her advice and win over your woman (or man) at one of the city’s vibrant comedy clubs.
 With fresh-face performances and guest appearances by well-known names popping up every day of the week, there are plenty of opportunities to laugh the night away with your beloved.
 Feeling brave?
 Why not buck up the courage and take to the stage at an open mic night and dazzle your date with your wit.
-The spotlight is yours on Tuesday nights at TakeOut Comedy Club, and Wednesday nights at the Hong Kong Brew House.
-Entry is free for performers at both venues, and Brew House comedians can enjoy a free beer.
-Those looking for a Chinese comedy open mic night can head down to Million Dollar Mic at Bar 109 in Wan Chai every first and third Tuesday of the month.
+The spotlight is yours on Tuesday nights at TakeOut Comedy Club and every Monday at Bar 109.
 Go on, give it a go!

 Bar 109, G/F, 109 Lockhart Road, Wan Chai, (+852) 2861 3336